Garrett-Evangelical Theological Seminary is the result of the interweaving of three institutions:

-- Evangelical Theological Seminary, located in Naperville and founded as a seminary of the Evangelical Church (later the Evangelical United Brethren) in 1873, joined with Garrett Theological Seminary in 1974 to form Garrett-Evangelical Theological Seminary.
+- Evangelical Theological Seminary, located in Naperville and founded as a seminary of the Evangelical Church (later the Evangelical United Brethren Church) in 1873, joined with Garrett Theological Seminary in 1974 to form Garrett-Evangelical Theological Seminary.

 These institutional histories live on in our core values of critical and creative reason, evangelical commitment, and prophetic participation in society.
 We invite you to learn more about Garrett-Evangelical's legacy through our online Research Guide and the sliders below.